-The Pain Service sees approximately 1600 patients per year.
-This includes children with pain related to injuries, operations, tests, procedures and medical conditions.
+Our pain service cares for patients with pain related to injuries, operations, tests, procedures and medical conditions.

-- See children on infusions or epidurals for pain control due to a medical condition, operation or accident
+- Sees children on infusions or epidurals for pain control due to a medical condition, operation or accident

-- Provide pain management support and training to colleagues around the hospital
+- Provides pain management support and training to colleagues around the hospital

-- Support our hospital play specialists in helping children have painful procedures
+- Supports our hospital play specialists who help distract children during painful procedures

-- Organise clinic sessions for procedural pain management
+- Organises clinic sessions for procedural pain management

 Painbusting – a useful guide for the whole family